serokell/blog-posts/untyped-lambda-calculus/article.md

 There are other constructions of the universal computer: Turing and Post machines, the Markov algorithm, and general recursive functions.
 But, arguably, nothing beats the simplicity of lambda calculus.
 One has to appreciate the elegance at least.

+As for more practical applications, to name a few languages based on lambda calculus:

+- Haskell,
+- Most languages in the ML family, like OCaml and F#,
+- Most dependently typed languages, like Agda, Coq, F*, Idris,
+- Cardano blockchain's Plutus Core.

 ## Exercises